lucianolorenti/hda_keyword_spotting/README.md

 Model:
     Name: The name of the model: Possible values are
     Params: An object with the parameters needed to construct the model specified
-    WIndowed: Wether to use the model for windowed predictions or using the whole audio as input
+    Windowed: Wether to use the model for windowed predictions or using the whole audio as input

 Train:
     Batch_size: